rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 Bread is made for laughter, and wine gladdens life, and money answers everything. ^1019

-Even in your thoughts, do not curse the king, nor in your bedroom curse the rich, for a bird of the air will carry your voice, or some winged creature tell the matter. ^1020
+Even in your thought, do not curse the king, nor in your bedroom curse the rich, for a bird of the air will carry your voice, or some winged creature tell the matter. ^1020

 Cast your bread upon the waters, for you will find it after many days. ^1101